 In fact it is extremely rare - so rare that you may not have the opportunity to see it once in your lifetime if you don't travel (hence you always learn from the media that a large crowd gathers whenever a total solar eclipse occurs).
 Celestial mechanics expert Jean Meeus has calculated (statistically, using eclipses from 1700 CE to 2299 CE) that for any given place on Earth, a total solar eclipse occurs once every 375 years while an annular one occurs every 224 years.
 Subdividing across different latitudes, he obtained the following result:

 For example, at 20°N, one will, on average, need to wait for 364 years to see a total solar eclipse and 274 years to see an annular solar eclipse.
 [Back to top]

-Due to the complicated interactions between celestial motions, it is difficult, if not impossible, to find a fixed trend for a place regarding the frequency of eclipses.
-Take total solar eclipses as examples - the continental United States was last visited by the path of totality on 26 February, 1979.
-However this pretty big area will not be visited by any total eclipses until 21 August, 2017, almost 38.5 years after the 1979 visit.
+Due to the complicated interactions in celestial motion, it is difficult, if not impossible, to find a fixed trend for a place regarding the frequency of eclipses.
+Take total solar eclipses as examples - the continental United States was visited by the path of totality on 26 February, 1979.
+However this pretty big area would not be visited by any total eclipses until 21 August, 2017, almost 38.5 years after the 1979 visit.
 However in just about 6.5 years' time, totality will visit the region again on 8 April, 2024.
 Hence, accurate yet tedious computations are needed to confirm solar eclipse visibility, and simple extrapolation will fail for sure.
 (However, there exists certain patterns for eclipse occurrences, and it may be possible to roughly estimate the nature and viewability using such eclipse cycles.
 The 18-year-and-11-day Saros cycle is one of these patterns discovered.)
 [Back to top]

 Eclipses mentioned above: (Left) 1979/02/26; (Middle) 2017/08/21; (Right) 2024/04/08.
 Click to view at their original sizes